SemanticMediaWiki/SemanticWatchlist/README.md

 * API module to query property changes grouped by edit for a single user.
 * API modules to add, modify and delete the watchlist groups.

-Find a more detailed [usage documentation on MediaWiki.org](https://www.mediawiki.org/wiki/Extension:Semantic_Watchlist).
+Find more detailed [usage documentation on MediaWiki.org](https://www.mediawiki.org/wiki/Extension:Semantic_Watchlist).
+Recent changes can be found in the [release notes](RELEASE-NOTES.md).

 ## Contribution and support